matt-snider/matt-snider.github.io/content/projects/dict-cc.md

     - CLI
 ---

-I started this project while learning German so I was using [dict.cc][dict.cc] frequently.
-Being able to run lookups from the terminal instead of having to navigate to the webpage each time was a big boon.
-I also wanted to improve my knowledge of Haskell so this was a good starting project.
+While learning German, I found that frequently looking up translations on [dict.cc][dict.cc] was slow - open the browser, type in the URL, wait for it to load, type in the search, etc. Being able to do this in the terminal sped things up.
+I also wanted to improve my knowledge of Haskell and this was a good first project.

 <!--more-->

-Here's an example
+Here's an example of using the tool:

 ```sh
 $ dict-cc dictionary